hazed59/AlbionOnline-RegisterBot/README.md

 ### TODO First

-- [ ] Unregister command for users with manage roles

-- Database

 ### TODO Later

-- [ ] Improve/Reorder register checks remove from if/else to be more "modular"
 - [ ] addGuild command
   - [ ] Add Guild to exit field (separator a ',')
 - [ ] addAlliance command